WELCOME TO GRIM & PERILOUS GAMING

-ZWEIHÄNDER Grim & Perilous RPG (pronounced “tsfai henda” or as we prefer it “tsfai hander”) is a tabletop role-playing system designed to support “grim & perilous” adventures.
+ZWEIHÄNDER (pronounced “tsfai henda” or as we prefer it “tsfai hander”) is a tabletop role-playing system designed to support “grim & perilous” adventures.
 This book is nearly five years in the making, adopted from pages and pages (and pages) of personal notes, scribbles in sketchbooks, house rules and the private wiki we use around our gaming table.
 In November of 2011, your author decided to get serious and produce what was first dubbed Project Corehammer.
 It was originally intended to be released as a rules hack for the world’s second oldest grim and gritty role-playing game.
 However, it became clear that the project was evolving into a wholly unique gaming system.
 We scrapped the title.
 We rewrote our own rules with a “new school” flavor.
 We hired artists.
 We brought two of our playtesters onboard to help co-author and edit.
+And, after many months of work, it became the product you now hold in your hands.
 This system has been revised and rebuilt through multiple iterations with the invaluable feedback our playtest group provided during the entire process.
 We consider ZWEIHÄNDER our love letter to everything we enjoy about literature and tabletop gaming – uncompromising realism, wanton violence, political conspiracy, weird horror and dark humor presented beneath a veneer of Renaissance-inspired low fantasy.

 A word of caution – the themes presented in this book are mature, but perfectly suitable for teens and all adults.
-And although we may make mention of other authors in this book, it is not meant to present a challenge towards others’ intellectual property, copyright or trademarks.
+Although we may make mention of other authors in this book, it is not meant to present a challenge towards others’ intellectual property, copyright or trademarks.

 - Daniel Fox